apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 ### Coding Examples

-To get more information of the following interfaces, please view session/src/main/java/org/apache/iotdb/session/Session.java
+To get more information of the following interfaces, please view `session/src/main/java/org/apache/iotdb/session/Session.java`.

-The sample code of using these interfaces is in example/session/src/main/java/org/apache/iotdb/SessionExample.java，which provides an example of how to open an IoTDB session, execute a batch insertion.
+The sample code of using these interfaces is in `example/session/src/main/java/org/apache/iotdb/SessionExample.java`, which provides an example of how to open an IoTDB session, execute a batch insertion.